Skip navigation

 Complete University Guide Subject League Table 2026

 You’ll train to design, develop, and maintain biomedical equipment alongside engineering and computing professionals.
-Covering traditional and cutting-edge smart medical devices, you’ll build a strong foundation in biomechanics, electromechanical systems, human anatomy and robotics, while mastering healthcare technology and medical regulations considering the aspects of sustainability, and environmental issues.
+Covering traditional and cutting-edge smart medical devices, you'll master healthcare technology, and medical regulations whilst considering the aspects of sustainability and environmental issues.

-Through project-based learning and industry-sourced projects, you’ll have the opportunity to network with professionals whilst gaining the technical expertise that will propel you into a variety of sectors after you graduate.
+Through project-based learning and industry-sourced projects, you’ll have the opportunity to network with professionals whilst gaining the technical expertise that will propel you into a variety of sectors - from allied healthcare to medical equipment manufacture - after you graduate.

-Our Biomedical Engineering course is accredited by the Institution of Mechanical Engineers (IMechE), ensuring the highest standard of teaching, meeting industry standards and providing you with a clear path to professional registration.
+Our Biomedical Engineering course is accredited by the Institution of Mechanical Engineers (IMechE), licensed by the Engineering Council, as fully meeting the academic requirements for registration as an Incorporated Engineer (IEng).
+This ensures the highest standard of teaching, meeting industry standards and providing you with a clear path to professional registration.

 Specialist facilities